On the Theory of Continual Learning with Gradient Descent for Neural Networks: Main results

 The regularization parameter $\lambda$ can be chosen to be fixed, time-varying or data-dependent \cite{evron2023continual,Lewkowycz2020OnTT,kirkpatrick}.
 In the next proposition, we consider the fixed $\lambda$ in order to study the effects of regularization on the GD iterates.
-We show that in the linearized regime (i.e., the infinite-width regime) where the network output can be written as a first-order approximation around initialization, the regularized continual learning problem is effectively equivalent to unregularized minimization with a time-varying step-size. \begin{proposition}[Regularized continual learning] Consider the regularized continual learning problem Eq.~\eqref{eq:reg_cont} in the linearized regime, with the same setup as Theorem \ref{thm:train_forgetting}.
+Our next result shows that in the linearized regime (i.e., the infinite-width regime) where the network output can be written as a first-order approximation around initialization, the regularized continual learning problem is effectively equivalent to unregularized minimization with a time-varying step-size. \begin{proposition}[Regularized continual learning] Consider the regularized continual learning problem Eq.\ref{eq:reg_cont} in the linearized regime, with the same setup as Theorem \ref{thm:train_forgetting}.
 The iterates of this algorithm with step-size $\eta$ are equivalent to unregularized continual learning with step-size $\widetilde{\eta}_T$ for any task $k\ge 2$, where we define $\widetilde\eta_T:=\frac{\alpha_T\eta}{T}$ and $\alpha_T := \frac{1-(1-\eta \lambda)^T}{\eta \lambda}$. \end{proposition} Hence, as $T$ increases, the effective step-size decreases, preventing iterations from moving a significant distance from the solution of previous task.
-The above result shows that in our setup with kernel regime and early stopping, regularized continual learning is equivalent to the unregularized one with a different step-size, implying that regularization cannot improve the results of the previous section.
+In particular, Prop. \ref{cor:reg} shows that the considered $L_2$-type regularization around the previous-task solution is equivalent to unregularized continual learning with a different effective step size.
+Consequently, within the kernel regime studied in the last section, such regularization does not fundamentally improve the forgetting and generalization scalings derived in our analysis.
+At the same time, this does not preclude the possibility that other mechanisms (such as architectural modifications, or regularization under regimes with stronger feature learning) may significantly improve continual learning performance.